Red Sanders

 Known for being witty and hard driving, Sanders used the single-wing formation at Vanderbilt and UCLA.
-He was the originator of the squib kick and the 4-4 defense.
+He was the originator of the squib kick and the 4–4 defense.
 He is widely credited with coining the saying, "Winning isn't everything; it's the only thing".
 When asked about the UCLA–USC rivalry, Sanders said "it's not a matter of life and death, it's more important than that!"
 He was the first "Wizard of Westwood" before that title was attributed to UCLA basketball coach John Wooden.

 Childhood

 Born in Asheville, North Carolina, Sanders spent most of his youth in Nashville, Tennessee.
-One of his best boyhood friends and classmates at Duncan was renowned sports writer Fred Russell, with whom he remained close friends his entire life.
+One of his best boyhood friends and classmates at Duncan School was renowned sports writer Fred Russell, with whom he remained close friends his entire life.
+Sanders also attended Central High School in Nashville and graduated from Riverside Military Academy in Gainesville, Georgia.

 Vanderbilt player

 Sanders attended college at Vanderbilt University in Nashville.
 He was a four-year letterman both in football and baseball.
 Sanders was captain of the baseball team in his senior year and a substitute quarterback on the football team.
 His football coach, Dan McGugin, said of him, "Red Sanders has one of the best football minds I have ever known."